 They just want to see what you’ll put up with.
 They know many consumers feel powerless and afraid, and they play on that.

-If an insurance company owes you money, and you feel you’re not getting a fair shake, that’s when it makes sense to call a personal injury lawyer.
+If an insurance company owes you money, and you feel you’re not getting a fair shake, that’s when it makes sense to call a Dallas accident injury lawyer.
 Remember, Texas law favors insurance companies, and you’re acting fully within your rights when you seek help from a lawyer.